RedHatProductSecurity/trestle-demo/markdown/catalogs/nist_rev5_all/ac/ac-5.md

 ## Control Statement

+The organization:

-- \[a.\] Identify and document {{ insert: param, ac-05_odp }} ; and
+- \[a.\] Separates {{ insert: param, ac-5_prm_1 }};

+- \[b.\] Documents separation of duties of individuals; and

+- \[c.\] Defines information system access authorizations to support separation of duties.

+## Control Objective

+Determine if the organization:

+- \[AC-5(a)\]

+  - \[AC-5(a)[1]\] defines duties of individuals to be separated;
+  - \[AC-5(a)[2]\] separates organization-defined duties of individuals;

+- \[AC-5(b)\] documents separation of duties; and

-- \[b.\] Define system access authorizations to support separation of duties.
+- \[AC-5(c)\] defines information system access authorizations to support separation of duties.

 ## Control guidance

 Separation of duties addresses the potential for abuse of authorized privileges and helps to reduce the risk of malevolent activity without collusion.
-Separation of duties includes dividing mission or business functions and support functions among different individuals or roles, conducting system support functions with different individuals, and ensuring that security personnel who administer access control functions do not also administer audit functions.
-Because separation of duty violations can span systems and application domains, organizations consider the entirety of systems and system components when developing policy on separation of duties.
-Separation of duties is enforced through the account management activities in [AC-2](#ac-2) , access control mechanisms in [AC-3](#ac-3) , and identity management activities in [IA-2](#ia-2), [IA-4](#ia-4) , and [IA-12](#ia-12).
+Separation of duties includes, for example: (i) dividing mission functions and information system support functions among different individuals and/or roles; (ii) conducting information system support functions with different individuals (e.g., system management, programming, configuration management, quality assurance and testing, and network security); and (iii) ensuring security personnel administering access control functions do not also administer audit functions.

-## Control assessment-objective

-{{ insert: param, ac-05_odp }} are identified and documented;
-system access authorizations to support separation of duties are defined.